wso2/docs-ei/en/ballerina-integrator/docs/learn/integration-tutorials/exposing-several-services-as-a-single-service/README.md

----
-title: Exposing Several Services as a Single Service
+# Exposing Several Services as a Single Service
----

 In this tutorial, we are going to integrate many service calls and expose as a single service.
 This is commonly referred to as Service Chaining, where several services are integrated based on some business logic and exposed as a single, aggregated service.